Alfresco/alfresco-ng2-components/docs/process-services/apps-list.component.md

 </adf-apps>
 ```

-## Passing custom no-apps template

-If we intend to show a custom template if there are no apps present
+You can also show a custom template if there are no apps present:

 ```html
 <adf-apps